Frequently Asked Questions

 Session’s onion routing system, known as onion requests, uses Oxen‘s network of Oxen Service Nodes, which also power the $OXEN cryptocurrency.
 Check out Oxen.io to find more information on the tech behind Session’s onion routing.

-Proxy routing was an interim routing solution which Session used at launch while we worked to implement onion requests.
+Proxy routing was an interim routing solution which Session used at launch while working to implement onion requests.
 When proxy routing was in use, instead of connecting directly to an Oxen Service Node to send or receive messages, Session clients connected to a service node which then connects to a second service node on behalf of the Session client.
 The first service node then sends or requests messages from the second node on behalf of the mobile device.

 This proxy routing system ensured that the client device’s IP address was never known by the service node which fetches or sends the messages.
 However, proxy routing did provide weaker privacy than the onion request system Session now uses.
-Proxy routing still provided a high level of security for minimising metadata leakage in the interim.
-The proxy routing system has now been replaced by onion requests.

 Contact/Support

-We welcome community feedback and feature suggestions!
+Session welcomes community feedback and feature suggestions!

 To join a beta branch, check out the instructions for your device below: